irisnet/irishub/docs/cli-client/tendermint/show-validator.md

 ## Description

-Show the bech32 encoded public key of your validator, with hrp of `fcp`, which derives from private_key.json in {irishome}/config
+Show the bech32 encoded public key of your validator, with hrp of `icp`, which derives from private_key.json in {irishome}/config

 ## Usage